getify/You-Dont-Know-JS/scope-closures/ch8.md

 In this chapter, we wrap up the main text of the book by exploring one of the most important code organization patterns in all of programming: the module.
 As we'll see, modules are inherently built from what we've already covered: the payoff for your efforts in learning lexical scope and closure.

-We've examined every angle of lexical scope, from the breadth of the global scope down through nested block scopes, into the intricasies of the variable lifecycle.
+We've examined every angle of lexical scope, from the breadth of the global scope down through nested block scopes, into the intricacies of the variable lifecycle.
 Then we leveraged lexical scope to understand the full power of closure.

 Take a moment to reflect on how far you've come in this journey so far; you've taken big steps in getting to know JS more deeply!